TDMJ10/KOMI/README.md

 # PROJECT STATUS:
-Implementing Base level Code For Device Operations And Communication
+Currently working on slave transmission and control, MASTER and SLAVE circuit diagrams complete
 > Current Budget: 12650 (Maximum:15000)
 > Budget does not include body and frame costs

 # PROJECT TO DO:
-1: Create MASTER Code + Implement Proper Edge Impulse Model
+1: Create MASTER Code (65%) + Implement Proper Edge Impulse Model +

 2: Create SLAVE Code